Staninna/captcha/README.md

 ### Validate a captcha

-To validate a captcha, send a `GET` request to `/api/v1/captcha/verify`.
+To validate a captcha, send a `POST` request to `/api/v1/captcha/verify`.
 With the following query parameters:

 - `id`: The image id of the captcha.
 - `auth`: The authentication token.